LoginRadius/docs/content/guide/enable-force-logout/index.md

 ## Force Logout

-The **Force Logout** option is enabled by default for all your LoginRadius apps, considering it a security measure.
-You cannot manage it manually or turn it On/Off.
+The **Force Logout** option is enabled by default for all your LoginRadius apps, considering it a security measure for consumer account.

 ## Remember Me